What is a UK Limited Company for Property Investment?

 The set-up of a company for property investment is a popular way for UK landlords to grow property portfolios.
 Investment companies need to be set up correctly to avoid administrative and tax nightmares in the future.

-What are the benefits of investments limited Co?
+What are the benefits of starting a UK property investment company?

 Some landlords choose to enlist the help of a property company when investing in buy-to-lets.